 Max bids vary depending on whether the auction is a live or timed auction.
 Here are the differences explained:

 In a live auction:

-Max bids are referred to as autobids in a live auction.
-Autobids left will be implemented by the operator of the auction on the behalf of the bidder.
+Max bids are referred to as competitive autobids, or autobids, in a live auction.
+Autobids left will be implemented manually by the operator of the auction on the behalf of the bidder.

 Leaving a competitive autobid before a live auction gives you an indication of the whether you're in the best position to potentially win the lot when the auction takes place.

 To learn more about competitive autobids, click HERE